-Mozilla 'moving aggressively' to bring Firefox OS to tabletsAlex Wagner - Deputy Managing Editor, News Desk
+Mozilla 'moving aggressively' to bring Firefox OS to tabletsAlex Wagner - Editorial Director of News and Content

 Today's turning out to be a pretty big day for Mozilla and Firefox OS.
 Earlier we learned that the first Firefox OS-powered smartphone will arrive on store shelves tomorrow, July 2, for just €69 ($90 USD).
 Now a Mozilla executive has confirmed that smartphones aren't the only devices that we'll see Firefox OS on, as there are also some tablets in the pipeline that run the OS as well.